 Turkey has taken in the largest number of Syrian refugees globally.
 In 2016 we started a humanitarian aid programme that supports refugee children with special needs.
 After the earthquakes in February 2023 we responded to the crisis operationally by delivering food and other essentials based on the victims needs.

-Since February 24, 2022 about a third of Ukrainians have been forced to leave their homes, making it the largest displacement of people at the moment.
-Estonian Refugee Council started supporting the population affected by the war in Ukraine at the end of 2014.
-Our activities in Ukraine have changed according to how the situation and the needs of the people have changed.
+According to UNHCR, over 14.6 million people, roughly 40% of Ukraine's population, will need humanitarian assistance in 2024.
+Estonian Refugee Council started supporting the people affected by the war in Ukraine at the end of 2014.
+Our activities in Ukraine have adapted to the evolving situation and the changing needs of the people.